General Recommendations for Biology Courses

 You are here

-If you intend to major in biology, please read through the detailed First-Year Planning Guide before selecting your first Cornell biology courses.
+If you intend to major in biology, please read through the detailed First-Year Planning Guide (will be updated in June) before selecting your first Cornell biology courses.

 If you do not intend to major in biology but need to take biology courses to fulfill medical, veterinary, or dental school requirements, you might consider adding one of the following courses to your schedule: